 - Led the IP due diligence on behalf of a global pharmaceutical company in the potential multi-billion dollar acquisition of a target pharmaceutical company.

-- Led patent due diligence on behalf of Mallinckrodt Pharmaceuticals in its acquisition of Cadence Pharmaceuticals.
+- Led patent due diligence on behalf of Mallinckrodt Pharmaceuticals in its $1.4 billion acquisition of Cadence Pharmaceuticals.

-- Drafted license agreements and restructured the global royalty program for a $12 billion company
+- Drafted license agreements and restructured the global royalty program for a $12 billion chemical manufacturing company.

-- Represented Solvay Pharmaceutical in its acquisition of Fournier Pharma
+- Represented Solvay Pharmaceutical in its acquisition of privately-owned Fournier Pharma.

-- Represented Solvay Pharmaceutical when it was acquired by Abbott Laboratories
+- Represented Solvay Pharmaceutical in its acquisition by Abbott Laboratories.

 Representative Litigation Experience